Laravel-Lang/lang/docs/statuses/nn.md

 </td>
 </tr>
 <tr><td align="left" >
 Are you sure you want to delete this team?
-Once a team is deleted
+Once a team is deleted, all of its resources and data will be permanently deleted.
 </td>
 </tr>
 <tr><td align="left" >
 Are you sure you want to delete your account?
-Once your account is deleted
+Once your account is deleted, all of its resources and data will be permanently deleted.
+Please enter your password to confirm you would like to permanently delete your account.
 </td>
 </tr>
 <tr><td align="left" >